GHARB SOHEIL: RELOCATED NUBIAN VILLAGE.

-And thanks to the great UNESCO’s action, 23 Ancient Egyptian – Nubian Temples were saved and relocated more or less far away, but a lot is left under the lake.
+And thanks to the great UNESCO’s action and incredible work, 23 ancient stunning Egyptian – Nubian Temples were saved and relocated more or less far away, but a lot is left under the lake.

 The ancient Nubian (Kushite) civilization, is one of the oldest in the world (8.000 BC, Nabta Playa) and well known also later for the XXV Dynasty of Nubian pharaohs, which united their land to the Lower and Upper Egypt, creating the largest Egyptian empire from 744–656 BC.